 The cluster’s epicenter is UBC Farm, located at the southern end of the UBC Vancouver campus.
 UBC Farm is managed by the Centre for Sustainable Food Systems (CSFS), part of the Faculty of Land and Food Systems.
-Hannah Wittman, Professor in Land and Food Systems and Academic Director at CSFS, and Zia Mehrabi, Research Associate in the Faculty of Science are the cluster leads.
+Dr. Hannah Wittman, Professor in Land and Food Systems and Academic Director at CSFS, and Dr. Zia Mehrabi, Research Associate in the Faculty of Science are the cluster leads.

 The Diversified Agroecosystems Research Cluster has enabled scientists to use a multidisciplinary approach to understand the ecological and social drivers of climate resiliency, biodiversity conservation, and social justice in agriculture.
 One exciting area of innovation is introducing more technology tools to drive decision-making.

-“In the long run, our plan is to keep working with cluster members and their networks to build a digital experimental monitoring network to inform data-driven agroecology,” says Laura Morillas, Research Manager at the CSFS at UBC Farm.
+“In the long run, our plan is to keep working with cluster members and their networks to build a digital experimental monitoring network to inform data-driven agroecology,” says Dr. Laura Morillas, Research Manager at the CSFS at UBC Farm.